Mongraal: 2019–2020: Early FNCS tournaments and win

 Following the Fortnite World Cup, Fortnite's biggest tournaments were the Fortnite Championship Series, usually abbreviated as FNCS.
-For the first season, Season X, the gamemode was trios, and Jackson entered a dominant run together with teammates Benjy 'Benjyfishy' Fish and Dmitri "Mitr0" van de Vrie, collectively known as MMB.
+For the first season, Season X, the gamemode was trios, and Jackson entered a dominant run together with teammates Benjy "Benjyfishy" Fish and Dmitri "Mitr0" van de Vrie, collectively known as MMB.
 In the six qualifiers, MMB finished 1st three times and 2nd three times, earning them $134,400 each from the qualifiers alone.
-In the grand finals, however, MMB were targeted at their landing spot, finishing in 10th place, earning $3,200 each.
+In the Grand Finals, however, MMB were targeted at their landing spot, finishing in 10th place, earning $3,200 each.

 Jackson finished 2nd in the next season, Chapter 2, Season 1's FNCS, earning him and his three teammates $30,000 each.

 In Chapter 2, Season 4, after failing to contend for the FNCS three times in a row, Jackson won FNCS with van de Vrie and Tai 'TaySon' Starčič, earning $37,000 each.

 2021–2023: Failure to qualify for FNCS and brief retirement

 Following his FNCS win, Jackson started playing Fortnite less.
-Although he would return to playing with Dmitri 'Mitr0' van de Vrie and Benjy 'Benjyfishy' Fish, the trio failed to perform well.
+Although he would return to playing with Dmitri "Mitr0" van de Vrie and Benjy "Benjyfishy" Fish, the trio failed to perform well.
 After again splitting with MMB, Jackson failed to qualify for FNCS in Chapter 2, Seasons 5 through 8.
 Jackson effectively retired from Fortnite competitive in 2021.
-Nevertheless, Jackson again played competitively with van de Vrie ahead of Chapter 3 Season 1's duo FNCS, but the duo failed to qualify for it.
+Nevertheless, Jackson again played competitively with van de Vrie ahead of Chapter 3 Season 1's duo FNCS, but the duo failed to qualify for its Grand Finals.

 Feeling burnt out from Fortnite, Jackson spent his retirement travelling.
 He also began working out in the gym.

 On 27 February, 2023, after achieving the highest score in Yuga Labs' Dookey Dash competition, Jackson sold his winning NFT for 1,000 ETH, at the time roughly $1.63 million.